decker-edu/decker/doc/resource-handling-page.md

     2. HTML support files in `resource/support` (deck-presentation-time)
     3. Example presentation source files in `resource/example` (decker-run-time)
 -   Resources are highly specific to the decker version that uses them
+-   The resource pack is configured with the `resource-pack` option in `decker.yaml`

 ## Resource Bundles